 After the annual election of directors, and at the first meeting of the Directors in regular session after said election, the Board shall proceed to elect by ballot a President and Vice-President and shall elect a Treasurer and Secretary for the ensuing year.

 (Article added: September 1979)

+The Officers for the Secretary, Superintendent and Treasurer shall be appointed by the Board and shall serve as deemed by the Board.

+(Amended: January 14, 2023.
+Officers are appointed, not elected, by the board.)

 ARTICLE V.